 The FAs provided the customary pre-departure beverage service while we were at the gate.
 After takeoff the FAs offered a beverage service and warm nuts.

-The menus for the flight were:
+The menus for the flight:

 I had the ceviche appetizer.
 Even though this flight was catered in Santiago, the ceviche, while good, was not up to local standards.